広告 File Shraring Linux PC Zorin OS

 The firewall screen

-Click “Rules,” then click the “ ” button in the lower-left corner.
-Enter the settings shown in the image on the “Simple” tab, and click the “Add” button.
+Click "Rules," then click the " " icon in the lower-left corner, enter the settings shown in the image under the "Simple" tab, and click the "Add" button.

 The screen for adding 8000/tcp to the firewall rules